mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

 - Privileges on DB objects are thus not granted directly to Mathesar users.
 - Privileges on DB objects are granted to DB roles, which may be accessible to some (or all) Mathesar users.
-- Anytime an RPC function requiring DB access runs, it runs using the connection defined via the `UserDatabaseMap`, with the associated privileges on that database.
+- Anytime an RPC function requiring DB access runs, it runs using the connection defined via the `UserDBRoleMap`, with the associated privileges on that database.

 !!! question "UX Question"
     Should the admin think in terms of groups of Mathesar users, or specifically in terms of connections when dealing with DB-level privileges?